CENTRE COLLEGE DIRECTORY

 Carol Maddox joined the development staff as secretary in October 2011.
 She is currently the Executive Assistant to the Vice President for Legal Affairs and Gift Planning and also provides secondary support to the Associate Director of Alumni & Family Engagement and for Commencement.
 Carol worked in classified advertising at the Advocate Messenger and as a supervisor and assistant manager at Peeble’s Department store.
 She was also a loan input clerk at Farmers National Bank.
-Carol’s husband Randy works as Centre as an electrician.
+Carol’s husband Randy works at Centre as an electrician.

 Her fields of interest include economics of education, labor economics, and public economics.